 - Pour-Over Brewers – You’ll also need a specialized cup that will serve as a container for your coffee beans as you pour hot water over it.
 This brewer has holes at the bottom to allow the magical potion to drip into your ceramic cup.

 - Reusable Filter – Filters contribute to the waste that entails coffee production.
 Plus, most paper filters are bleached with chlorine or oxygen, adding to the chemical waste in the environment.
 Avoid these issues by investing in reusable filters that you can just wash and use again for your next brew.
 Even if you prefer to use pod machines like Nespresso, they have reusable pods so you can fill them with your own coffee grounds.
+For those of you who are still on the market for automatic espresso machines, look for an eco-friendly option that saves water and electricity.

 If you think that the process is time-consuming, the best thing about this brewing method is that you can make a huge batch that’s good for a few days and just store it in your fridge.
 It’s all about planning your week to eliminate the pressure that goes with busy weekday mornings.